PaulAyobamidele/Python-OOP/README.md

     What Self means basically is that.

     Self is the placeholder, that is set to represent the original object in the call.

+#### WHAT IS AN OBJECT MANAGER OBJECT

+An object that maintains a list or dictionary of managed object (typically of a single class) and calls methods of those objects.

+### COMPOSITION

+A logical structure in which one object manages one or more other objects